valkey-io/valkey-doc/commands/hpexpire.md

 This command works exactly like [`HEXPIRE`](hexpire.md) but the time to live of the key is specified in milliseconds instead of seconds.
-Note, that providing a millisecond time of '0' will cause immediate expiration and reclamation of the field/s.
+Note, that providing a millisecond time of '0' will cause immediate expiration and reclamation of the field(s).

 ## Options